aishu553/portfolio-tracker-py/README.md

 ## What can it do?

-- Keep tabs on all your investments (stocks, crypto, and more)
+- Keep tabs on all your investments (stocks)
 - Show you real-time updates because your money deserves the spotlight
 - Break down your portfolio’s performance without the boring jargon
 - Help you make smarter moves with clear, simple insights